-Yacht crew covers a whole host of positions and luxury yachts of all sizes have certain jobs but there are other roles which only the largest yachts have.
+Yacht crew life covers a whole host of positions and luxury yachts of all sizes have certain jobs but there are other roles which only the largest yachts have.
 Typically a yacht’s crew is divided into the main and most common departments – Bridge, Engine, Deck, Interior – though there are other areas in which an Owner or Captain may need personnel for example Security or Personal Staff.
-Below are the main categories you find on board crewed superyachts and within each section you will find more information on each of the principal roles.
+Below are the main categories you find on board crewed superyachts and within each section you will find more information on each of the principal jobs in yachting.

 The bridge crew are a highly experienced team that commands the bridge.
 Responsible for navigation, passage planning, safety, and watch leaders, they must have a strong understanding of all international rules and regulations.
 These include the Captain or Master, the Chief Officer and the First Officer.

 The terms Chief Officer and First Officer are typically used for crew on vessels that are near or over 3,000GT or registered as passenger vessels requiring a Chief Mate 3,000GT or Chief Mate unlimited STCW REG II/2 licence.